Professor Tadd T. Truscott

 Andrew Merritt is a Junior at Utah State University.
 He started working as a research assistant at the Splash Lab in May 2015 and has helped implement various projects involving droplet impingement and the free surface impact of slender bodies.
 His favorite hobbies include listening to music, reading, and camping.

-Lydia Williams is studying business administration and economics at Utah State University, and will graduate in the Spring of 2017.
+Lydia Williams is studying business administration and human resources at Utah State University, and will graduate in the Spring of 2017.
 She started working as the operations manager for the Splash Lab in October 2015.
-Lydia makes sure everything runs smoothly so the researchers can focus on their projects.
-She enjoys camping, reading, dancing, traveling, and running.
+Lydia makes sure everything runs smoothly, so the researchers can focus on their projects.
+She enjoys camping, reading, traveling, and running.
+Her LinkedIn profile can be found here.

 Wesley Robinson is a senior at Utah State University studying physics and he joined the Splash Lab in October 2015.
 His interests include snowboarding, hiking, rock climbing, and pretending how to code.
 He is currently involved with bubble film experiments, as well as swarming behaviors in various animals.